About CGC

 Awards:

 As a member of Florida Federation of Garden Clubs, Calusa Garden Club is eligible to apply to the state organization as well as to National Garden Clubs, Inc. for awards that honor club activities, events and programs.
 The awards criteria are set by the state and national organizations for the promotion of local, state and national garden club goals.
 The Awards committee selects activities or events that may be eligible for an award and documents the event or activity, then submits the applications to the appropriate committee chairperson at the state of national organization.
 Working toward an award is fun for the Club and promotes healthy competition with other garden clubs.
 The awards are given at the FFGC convention each spring, and winning an award brings recognition to our Club’s work on Marco Island.
-Contact Opi to suggest an event, activity or program for an award application.

 Blue Zones Project